-The commencement ceremony is inside on campus in the gymnasium.
+The commencement ceremony is in the gymnasium on campus.
 Commencement is held rain or shine.

 How do I get my cap and gown?
 (Academic Regalia)

 Everyone who participates in an academic ceremony on Commencement Day must wear a cap and gown of the appropriate color and style, as approved by the University.
 Upon confirmation of eligibility you will be provided with information about how to obtain your Regalia (i.e. Cap & Gown) via email, but graduates can also click here to be directed to the order website.

 When should I arrive for the ceremony and where do the graduates meet?

 Students are required to show up at least 45 minutes before the ceremony and meet in the main auditorium in the Student Events and Activity Center (SEAC), located upstairs in the Hagen Campus Center (#3 on the campus map).

-What is my plans change with respect to particpating in commencement?
+What if my plans change with respect to participating in commencement?